 Examinations and evaluation constitute an inseparable part of academic programmes conducted by any university.
 It is essential that the performance of law undergraduates be evaluated as objectively as possible and their level of achievement conveyed to them.
-In the LL.B. programme, the system of evaluation takes two forms: Continuous Assessment and a Year-End Examination.
+The performance of a student shall be evaluated through a system of in-course assessments and/or end-of-course assessment in respect of each Course Module.
+The relevant rules are reproduced below.